Denver · Highland · Jefferson Park

 01

-The Stadium District — A Generational City-Shaping Project
+Stadium District — A Generational City-Shaping Project

 The Broncos' new ~$4B stadium is moving to Burnham Yard, opening 2031.
 The current ~80-acre Empower Field campus reverts to city ownership and is expected to be replanned as a major new mixed-use district — directly adjacent to Cardinal Point.